albertllousas/implementing-hexagonal-architecture/readme.md

 - **Adapters**: In hexagonal architecture all the primary and secondary actors interact with the application ports through adapters, they are the translators between the domain and the infrastructure.
-    - *Driver/left/input*: Primary adapters or “driving” adapters, they call/use the driver ports to initiate interactions with the app, the entrypoints to our app.
+    - *Driver/left/input*: Primary adapters or “driving” adapters, they call/use the driver ports to initiate interactions with the app, the entrypoints to the hexagon.
 Typically http controllers, schedulers, queue consumers, console and many others belong here.

     - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction